2006 Indy Japan 300: Practice and qualifying

 Four practice sessions were scheduled to precede the race on Saturday; the first two were scheduled for Thursday (both 90 minutes), and the last two for Friday (90 minutes and 30 minutes).
-However, rain began falling at the track on Thursday shortly before 10:30 AM local time, forcing IndyCar to delay the first practice session.
+However, rain began falling at the track on Thursday shortly before 10:30 AM local time, forcing the IRL to delay the first practice session.
 Thursday's schedule was later updated to extend the afternoon practice session to 110 minutes and outright cancel the morning practice session.
 Castroneves set the fastest lap of the session with a time of 27.1937 seconds, ahead of Kanaan, Hornish Jr., Tomas Scheckter, and Scott Sharp.
 The only incident of the day occurred at 4:41 PM local time, when Hornish Jr. slammed into the SAFER barriers with the rear of his car in turns three and four.
 Hornish Jr. was uninjured, and later said that the back end of his car just snapped loose entering the third turn.

-On Friday, the track was again drenched in heavy rainfall, and IndyCar officials cancelled the morning practice session and the qualifying session.
+On Friday, the track was again drenched in heavy rainfall, and IRL officials cancelled the morning practice session and the qualifying session.
 The starting grid was determined by entrant points because officials felt that the second group of drivers did not receive equal practice time, and thus, Castroneves was awarded the pole position for the tenth time in his career.
 At 2:30 PM local time, the twenty drivers took to the now-dried track for their final practice session, which had been lengthened to 90 minutes.
 Once again, Castroneves topped the speed charts for the session with a fastest time of 27.1464 seconds, ahead of Wheldon, Sharp, Buddy Rice, and Kosuke Matsuura.
 Simmons was involved in the only incident of the day when his car slammed the barriers in turn four and came to rest alongside the inside barrier with 14 minutes remaining.
 Simmons was uninjured, though the car was destroyed and his team resorted to a back-up car.